rifqi1609/rifqi1609/README.md

 ### 📌 Signature projects (highlights worth your time)

-1) **Man Sock Market Research**
+1. **Man Sock Market Research**
-Finding the pricing strategy and measuring effectiveness of product rating for Man Sock sales at Tokopedia
+   Finding the pricing strategy and measuring effectiveness of product rating for Man Sock sales at Tokopedia.

-2) **Credit Card Customer Segmentation**
+2. **Credit Card Customer Segmentation**
    Grouping customer with the same characteristics for understanding their pattern using credit card and purposed for gaining customer interaction and lifetime values.

-3) **LQ45 Stock Prediction**
+3. **LQ45 Stock Prediction**
    Predicting LQ45 stock which will go up 3% within 5 days with money flow and volume analysis.

 ---